Independent Custody Visitors (ICVs) visit police stations unannounced to check on the welfare of people in custody.

 Our Reprisals Policy is available to the public.

-Please contact Elise Pout, Standards and Scrutiny Manager, on:
+Please contact Elise Pout, Head of Standards, Scrutiny and Accountability, on:

 Tel: 01642 301263